shahrukhkhan489/Cluster-Automation/README.md

 password=adminpassword      --> admin	 | password of admin or user who has service restart rights

-clustername=cdhclustername	--> Name of Cluster whose services needed to be restart
+clustername=cdhclustername	--> Name of Cluster whose services needed to be Started